egonelbre/egonelbre.com/content/writing/2019-06-04 building-with-value-an-example.md

 How would one iteration of this process look like?

-_We use Go as our example language and avoid using things that do too much for us, so that we can observe the process more clearly.
+_I'll use Go as our example language and avoid using things that do too much for us, so that we can observe the process more clearly.
 In practice, many tools and approaches can help speed up development._

-We’ll continue with the example from the previous post, an Issue Tracker.
+I’ll continue with the example from the previous post, an Issue Tracker.

 ### The Simplified Process

-1. Structure Follows Value: we try to figure out what is the most valuable thing we could implement right now.
+1. Structure Follows Value: find out what is the most valuable thing to implement right now.
-2. Spiking: we create a rough draft of 2–4 changes.
+2. Spiking: we create a draft of 2–4 changes.
-3. Gradual Stiffening: we incrementally build up the changes,
+3. Gradual Stiffening: build these changes incrementally,
-4. Cleanup: and observe the wholeness and try to notice any small mistakes.
+4. Cleanup: observe the wholeness and try to notice any small mistakes.

 ## Structure Follows Value

-Here is our first important question.
 “What provides most Value in an Issue Tracker that we can implement right now?”

 We may notice the essential pieces from the language used.